-2. A loud verbal correction often accompanies a knife hand to maximize effect
+2. A loud verbal correction often maximizes the effect

 3. The knife hand extends across all branches of service